 Weekly Technical Indicators: [See BAC weekly technical indicators chart]

-The weekly MACD line is below its signal line since March 16, 2018.
+The weekly MACD line is below its signal line since September 21, 2018.
 This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is relatively high, but getting smaller.
-It indicates that the current medium-term downtrend is still strong, and momentum is beginning to wane.
+The distance between MACD and the signal line is near its high and getting bigger.
+It indicates that the current medium-term downtrend is strong.
 Use the following link to access a MACD help.

 Short-term trend: [See BAC short-term trend chart]

 A short-term downtrend had started on August 27, 2018 at 31.49 and reached 25.95 on October 26, 2018.
 BAC lost 5.54 points, or 17.59%, in 60 days.
 The price is now at the 35.02% retracement level.

 Daily Technical Indicators: [See BAC daily technical indicators chart]